Eugene lost 40 pounds in 3 months by watching what he ate. He recommends using apps to track calories and food choices.

-It's important to note that cravings cheat meals are normal.
+It's important to note that craving cheat meals are normal.
 Although this diet is not very strict, you should follow it religiously.
 However, when you have cravings, rather than falling into an eating binge, set aside one meal a week to eat anything you like—within reason.
 Calories are counted for that meal as well and spread over the week.
 The rule is that if you have eaten too many calories one day, you have to eat less the next day, and vice versa.

 This is not a science, and everyone is different in how they react to having less food and different foods in their diet.
 During this process, you have to listen to your body and try to make note of foods that you like and don't like, and also which foods seem to make you gain weight more quickly.

 For example, fresh fruits contain natural sugars that can give you some energy in the afternoon and they are easily digested by the body.
 On the other hand, a slice of pizza with pepperoni and cheese in the afternoon will probably put you to sleep as the body goes overtime to try to digest all the flour, cheese, and meat.